 Indira has also worked at education nonprofits dedicated to serving students of color and low-income students.
 She started her career as a classroom teacher in Baton Rouge, Louisiana, and New Haven, Connecticut.
 Indira holds a master’s degree in public policy from Duke University and a bachelor’s degree from Indiana University.
 She is a first-generation immigrant from India.

 Why I do this work: I am a first-generation immigrant from India who moved to the United States when I was 17 years old.
-My parents made a lot of sacrifices so that my sister and I could have the best educational opportunities.
-Many students across the country do not get the same shot at success that I did, and I work everyday for those students.
+My parents made a lot of sacrifices so that my sister and I could have the best educational opportunities, and I want all students to have access to the same opportunities I did.

 Experience at Bellwether: Data Collection and Analysis; Policy Research and Analysis; Writing; Research

 Client segments served: Foundations and Grantees; Nonprofit Organizations; Policy Organizations; Advocacy Groups